skip to main content

 PlanDownload speedPricesPerksOrder online

-Cellular companies have ramped up their hotspot options over the past year, but hotspots still aren’t an adequate replacement for home internet—you simply can’t get the same speeds or amount of data from a mobile plan.
+Cellular companies have ramped up their hotspot options over the past few years, but hotspots still aren’t an adequate replacement for home internet—you simply can’t get the same speeds or amount of data from a mobile plan.

 But if you are looking for a wireless solution to home internet, consider 5G home internet.
 Verizon and T-Mobile both offer affordable 5G internet services that give you unlimited data and respectable speeds at a flat monthly rate—no need to worry about contracts or extra fees.
-(AT&T has no plans to release a 5G internet of its own, but we’d be intrigued if it did!)
+AT&T also offers home internet on its 5G and 4G LTE plans in some areas.

 FAQ about mobile hotspot devices